alshedivat/al-folio/_posts/2022-04-24-nft-membership.md

 date: 2022-04-26 21:00:30
 description: Is the new monetization model already here?
 ---
-I've been thinking about monetization beyond ads; is it already here?
+I've been thinking about next monetization model after freemium models.
+Is it already here?

 It is used by many NFT tools.
 Here's an example: [SuperSea](https://nonfungible.tools/supersea).